oatlog/oatlog/doc/presentation/main.typ

 #text(
   24pt,
   [
-    - We run the 93 tests from the egglog testsuite + our own extra tests.
+    - 93 tests from egglog testsuite + our own extra tests.
-      - We are able to run 9 of them because we only support a subset of the egglog language (the others essentially only test our frontend).
+      - We can run only 9, since we support a subset of the egglog language.
       - Of the tests we are able to run, we match perfectly (in terms of number of e-nodes)
-      - Instance shrinking is implemented for egglog/oatlog differences#footnote[This is not straightforward for code that needs to be compiled.].
+      - Instance shrinking is implemented for egglog/oatlog differences.
-    - We have property tests (quickcheck with a different name) for index implementations.
+    - Property tests (like quickcheck) for index implementations.
-    - We use snapshot testing to validate our generated code and IRs (HIR, LIR).
+    - Snapshot testing to validate our generated code and IRs (HIR, LIR).
   ],
 )

-- Egglog testsuite (and some additional tests) are run on egglog and oatlog and e-node counts are compared.
-- Expect tests for IR and codegen.
-- Comparing index implementations (Quickcheck tests)

 == Language implementation

 #let yes = table.cell()[yes]
 #let no = table.cell(fill: red.lighten(20%))[no]
+#let no_important = table.cell(fill: red.lighten(20%))[no, important!]
 #let ignored = table.cell(fill: gray.lighten(30%))[ignored]
 #let wont = table.cell(fill: blue.lighten(40%))[won't]